Vermont Airman Reflects on Heritage

 |0

-This work, Vermont Airman Reflects on Heritage [Image 2 of 2], by TSgt Richard Mekkri, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Vermont Airman Reflects on Heritage, by TSgt Richard Mekkri, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT